-Corporate Governance Statement 31 July 2020
+Corporate Governance Statement

 The Board of Heritage Brands Ltd is committed to maintaining the highest standards of corporate governance.
-Corporate governance is about having a set of values that underpin the Group's everyday activities and values that ensure fair dealing, transparency of actions and to protect the interests of stakeholders.
+Corporate governance is about having a set of values that underpin the Group's everyday activities and values that ensure fair dealing, transparency of actions and to protect the interest of stakeholders.